AboaTurku/aboaturku/src/pages/projects/index.md

 <h2>Expanding genetic code</h2>

-<p>Immunoassays are vastly used tools to help diagnosing and managing diseases as well as to detect toxins in the environment.
-The pregnancy test may be one of the most known example of such tool, which detects human chorionic gonadotropin, a hormone produced by the placenta.</p>
+<p>Immunoassays are widely used tools to help diagnosing and managing diseases as well as detecting toxins in the environment.
+One of the most known example of such tool is pregnancy test which detects human chorionic gonadotropin, a hormone produced by the placenta.</p>

 <p>Immunoassays are based on the specific detection ability of antibodies.
-Usually, a immobilized capture antibody is used to bind an antigen of interest onto a surface from where a dye labeled antibody, which also binds to the same analyte allowing the visual detection of it.
-However with currently traditional technologies to immobilize the binding antibodies leads to a “mess”, where the antibodies are randomly attached to the test surface hindering their ability to bind the antigens. <a href="https://avs.scitation.org/doi/10.1116/1.4978435"> 1 </a> (Fig 1)
+Usually an immobilized capture antibody is used to bind an antigen of interest onto a surface, where a dye labeled antibody binds to the same analyte allowing the visual detection of it.
+However using traditional technologies to immobilize the binding antibodies leads to a “mess”, where the antibodies are randomly attached to the test surface hindering their ability to bind the antigens. <a href="https://avs.scitation.org/doi/10.1116/1.4978435"> 1 </a> (Fig 1)

 </p>

 <img src="https://2019.igem.org/wiki/images/8/8d/T--Aboa--mess_of_antibodies_Des_060619.jpeg" style="width:285px;height:197px;">

 <p><i><b>Figure 1.</b> Randomly immobilized binder antibodies on a test surface.
-When the binder antibodies are immobilized randomly not all of them can bind their analytes, because the paratopes are blocked.
+When the binder antibodies are immobilized randomly not all of them can bind their analytes because the paratopes are blocked.
 Modified from <a href="https://avs.scitation.org/doi/10.1116/1.4978435"> 1 </a>.</i> </p>

 </div>

 <div class="column two_thirds_size" >

-<p>To increase the sensitivity of the immunoassays, we are going to coat a test surface with as many antibodies as possible that are positioned correctly to increase the amount of bound antigens.
-In order to achieve this, we are going to site-specifically modify the binder antibodies using expanded genetic code to incorporate a noncanonical amino acid (ncAA) into the tail of the antibody <a href="https://www.nature.com/articles/nature24031"> 2 </a>. </p>
+<p>To increase the sensitivity of the immunoassays we are going to coat a test surface with as many correctly positioned antibodies as possible and this way increase the amount of bound antigens.
+In order to achieve this we are going to site-specifically modify the binder antibodies using expanded genetic code to incorporate a noncanonical amino acid (ncAA) into the tail of the antibody <a href="https://www.nature.com/articles/nature24031"> 2 </a>. </p>

-<p> To add an additional amino acid into the antibody, we are going to utilize the amber stop codon (TAG or UAG), by adding it into the sequence of the antibody, and expressing into a host that has all its amber codons replaced with other stop codons in its whole genome.
-As the ncAA to insert into the antibody we are going to use p-Azido-L-phenylalanine, which is known to rapidly react with an alkyne group forming a covalent bond <a href=https://pubs.rsc.org/en/content/articlelanding/2013/AN/c2an36787d#!divAbstract"> 3 </a>.
+<p> To add an additional amino acid into the antibody, we are going to utilize the amber stop codon (TAG or UAG) by adding it into the sequence of the antibody, and expressing that in a host that has all its amber codons replaced with other stop codons in its whole genome.
+The ncAA that we are going to insert into the antibody is p-Azido-L-phenylalanine, which is known to rapidly react with an alkyne group forming a covalent bond <a href=https://pubs.rsc.org/en/content/articlelanding/2013/AN/c2an36787d#!divAbstract"> 3 </a>.
 (Fig 2) Because this reaction is also bio-orthogonal, it does not occur between any natural groups present in the protein or the organism <a href=https://pubs.acs.org/doi/10.1021/cb4009292"> 4 </a>. </p>

 <img src="https://2019.igem.org/wiki/images/9/98/T--Aboa--oriented_antibodies_Des_060619.jpeg" style="width:285px;height:197px;">

 <p><i><b>Figure 2.</b> Site specifically orientated binder antibodies.
-Because the azide group of the p-azido-L-phenylalanine reacts bio-orthogonally with an alkyne group forming a covalent bond, the antibody with the amino acid in its tail is forced on tail-on position allowing the paratopes to interact with the analytes.
+Because the azide group of the p-azido-L-phenylalanine reacts bio-orthogonally with an alkyne group forming a covalent bond, the antibody with the amino acid in its tail is forced in the correct position allowing the paratopes to interact with the analytes.
 Modified from figure <a href=https://pubs.rsc.org/en/content/articlelanding/2013/AN/c2an36787d#!divAbstract"> 3 </a>.</i></p>

 </div>